danushkaadikari/JoomlaSubscriptionWeb3/readme.md

-# Bogdan's Guides 2023
-## By: Bogdan Khrystosenko
-This project was created to demonstrate how to make a content plugin in Joomla 4.

-If you found this plugin or the guide useful, please consider leaving me a tip on the site.
-I'm very much a broke student operating Bogdan's Guides on a $500+ yearly deficit.

 It's a simple plugin that interact with smart contaract and Metamask wallet using javascript in a {card}{/card} shortcode to articles.
 It puts what's in between the codes into Bootstrap cards.